 Afi and Eli had lunch at a hotel after he showed up to her school one day.
 Eli said that he wanted to be with her and was working on making that happen.
 They shared their first kiss and Afi was excited, looking forward to life with her new husband.

-After the lunch, Eli and Afi started spending more time together at home.
-He started sleeping over and she felt like they were getting closer.
+After lunch, Eli and Afi started spending more time together at home.
+He started sleeping over, and she felt like they were getting closer.
 However, she was concerned that she was in a flat in a building owned by his older brother and not his main house.
-She tried to bring up the other woman but he would get mad and clam up.
+She tried to bring up the other woman, but he would get mad and clam up.
 He only brought up his daughter Ivy occasionally.
 However, the relationship between him and the other woman, Muna, was a constant stress in their marriage.

 On a trip with two other couples, she overheard a conversation between him and his friends and realized that he was still with Muna and had no plans to leave her.